 Each plant was $2.99, which she already knew, and that was all she was going to pay me per plant.

-I declined the order, informing the friend that my facility was not equipped to house live plants (which was true).
+I declined the order, informing the friend that my location was not equipped to house live plants (which was true).
 Then, I wished her good luck buying the plants and added that the tables will all be lovely dressed in purple.

 The friend neither found another company to buy the plants for the wedding nor bought them herself.